-We've found nine solid purple cocktails that were actually good enough to make it in the Cocktail Party app.
+We've found twelve solid purple cocktails that were actually good enough to make it in the Cocktail Party app.
 Out of the dozens of purple drinks we tested, these cocktails are the most balanced and drinkable – and none of them will turn your tongue purple!

 Carbonated Piston Slinger

 First, we have cocktails with one of our favorite ingredients: Crème de violette.
 This violet-flower liqueur dates back to the early 19th century, but it disappeared from the US and other countries for much of the 20th century as tastes changed and mixologists turned away from its bracing, perfume-y flavor.

 The Aviation is one of the loveliest cocktails ever divined: bright, sour, with a color like early dawn.
 Sub in triple sec for maraschino, and you get the Water Lily, a sweet drink reminiscent of Victorian violet candies.

 One of our favorite low-proof brunch cocktails is the Stormy Morning, a gorgeous concoction of crème de violette, elderflower liqueur, lime juice, and sparkling wine.
 We really dig it with a dry, fruit-forward Spanish Cava (although it's lovely with Champagne or Prosecco, too).
 This drink reads a little more blue than purple, but the overall effect is so pretty, like sunlight filtered through rainclouds.